jvaugha3038/tictactobot/README.md

 * Most drunk people have more hand dexterity than this robot.
   * This is a lot of fiddling with variables and offsets.
 Its doable, but the amount of guess-and-check required is too much for now.
 We did make progress with it, though.
 * We can't take the box apart anymore because of wires and stuff.
-  * Well that _WOULDN'T_ have been a problem if everything hadn't immediately gone wrong.
+  * Well that _WOULDN'T_ have been a problem if everything hadn't immediately gone wrong. (we technically can get the box apart but its more effort than its worth at this point)
 ## Less severe problems
 * Servo responsible for rotating the arm wasn’t aligned properly.
   * Added an offset into the code to account for this.